nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 This portion contains instructions on how to perform manual testing.

 ### E.1 Launch and Shutdown
+1. Initial launch
+- Download the jar file and copy into an empty folder
+- Launch CLI and navigate to home folder of jar file
+- Run jar file, `java -jar Nav@NUS.jar`<br><br>
+Expected: The CLI application will run with the Nav@NUS logo.

+2. Shutdown
+- Type `/exit` followed by enter key to exit<br><br>
+Expected: The CLI application closes with an exit message.
+List of favourite commands and search frequency will be saved

 ### E.2 Check for direct bus